jerdoe/glue_libs_sso/README.md

 ## Project Overview

 This project enhances the `amazon/aws-glue-libs` Docker image to support Single Sign-On (SSO) functionality.
+With this enhancement, you can run `aws2 sso login` to authenticate instead of manually providing credentials for your Glue jobs.

 **Current Tested Image:** `amazon/aws-glue-libs:glue_libs_4.0.0_image_01`